ska-telescope/developer.skatelescope.org/src/tools/monitoring-dashboards/new-environments.rst

    Adding the deploy stage to the pipeline

-In your *values.yaml* file, the "deploy_service" parameter should be set to *true* if, for the service for which this is set, you want it to be deployed into the development environment, ignoring the parameter alltogether works as setting to *true* as well.
+In your *values.yaml* file, the "deploy_service" parameter should be set to *true* if, for the service for which this is set, you want it to be deployed into the development environment, ignoring the parameter altogether works as setting to *true* as well.
 If you don't want to deploy the service to the environment and prefer to work on it locally, this parameter should be set to *false*.

 .. code-block:: yaml